Hashir789/db/README.md

 **Constraints**:
 - Check constraint: Only one of `merit_items_count` or `scale_id` can be set (not both, not neither)
 - **Logic**: Only one condition type per item - count-based deeds use `merit_items_count`, scale-based deeds use `scale_id`
+- **Scale Versioning**: `scale_id` references a specific scale definition.
+If the scale is later deactivated, the merit_item continues to reference it correctly (historical integrity preserved)

 **Usage**: Defines conditions for each merit.
 Each item belongs to exactly one deed and specifies either a count requirement or a scale requirement.